marleyakins/alexs-monster/README.md

 - [ ] Create debate system
 - [ ] Create leaderboard and betting system

+P.S.
+Language of choice is python but if you somehow find an efficient and costly way of communicating with Python through another language seamlessly then more power to you.

 ## Debate System

 The debate system will likely be a relatively simple system similiar to that of Open Debates 1.0, for those familiar with the world of Discord debate systems.
 For those who are not familiar, a basic rundown can be found below.